Roubish/self_evaluating_ai_agent_system/README.md

 - `db_tool`: returns simulated database results.

 These tools are not connected to real search or database services yet.
 They are placeholders for learning the agent workflow.

+The worker also recommends a tool from the query text:

+- arithmetic or calculation tasks use `code`
+- database-style tasks use `db`
+- lookup or fact-style tasks use `search`
+- simple writing or explanation tasks can use `none`

 ### Planner